jameswestgate/mediaQuery/README.md

 mediaQuery
 ==========

-Media query plug-in for jQuery - responsive made easy.
+Media query plug-in for jQuery.
+Responsive design made easy.
 Adds a class to each selected element equal to the key of any matching media query.

 ***Usage:***